stashed/percona-xtradb/docs/clustered.md

 #### Creating AppBinding Manually

-If you deploy the Percona XtraDB database without KubeDB, you have to create the AppBinding CRD manually in the same namespace as the service and secret of the database.
+If you deploy the Percona XtraDB cluster without KubeDB, you have to create the AppBinding CRD manually in the same namespace as the service and secret of the database.

-The following YAML shows a minimal AppBinding specification that you have to create if you deploy the Percona XtraDB database without KubeDB.
+The following YAML shows a minimal AppBinding specification that you have to create if you deploy the Percona XtraDB cluster without KubeDB.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1